inscapist/dotfiles/README.md

 ### Setup Org Protocol

 I was using `Pocket` to bookmark webpages.
-This is the org equivalent
+This is the org equivalent, for org-roam, please refer [official orgroam manual](https://www.orgroam.com/manual/Installation-_00281_0029.html#Installation-_00281_0029)

 a) Add the following bookmark item (I am using [Vivaldi](https://vivaldi.com))
 ```